mukaiizawa/Paren/man/man7/paren-tutorial.md

     ) (cdr '(a b c))
     (b c)

-To create a list with many elements use list, which does a series of conses:
+To create a list with many elements use `list`, which does a series of conses:

-    ) (cons 'a (cons 1 (cons "foo" (cons '(b) nil)))) (a 1 "foo" (b))
     ) (list 'a 1 "foo" '(b))
     (a 1 "foo" (b))
+    ) (cons 'a (cons 1 (cons "foo" (cons '(b) nil)))) (a 1 "foo" (b))

 Notice that lists can contain elements of any type.

-There are 4 parentheses at the end of that call to cons.
+There are 4 parentheses at the end of that call to `cons`.
 How do Lisp programmers deal with this?
 They don't.
 You could add or subtract a right paren from that expression and most wouldn't notice.

 Lisp programmers don't count parens.
-They read code by indentation, not parens, and when writing code they let the editor match parens (use :set sm in vi, M-x lisp-mode in Emacs).
+They read code by indentation, not parens, and when writing code they let the editor match parens.

 Lists are useful in exploratory programming because they're so flexible.
 You don't have to commit in advance to exactly what a list represents.
 For example, you can use a list of two numbers to represent a point on a plane.
 Some would think it more proper to define a point object with two fields, `x` and `y`.
 But if you use lists to represent points, then when you expand your program to deal with n dimensions, all you have to do is make the new code default to zero for missing coordinates, and any remaining planar code will continue to work.